CBIIT/ccdi-mtp-config/README.md

 `id`: The ID name used to describe this column from FNL API.

 `label`: Column display name that will appear in the table as the column header.
-If label is not present, a capitalized and spaced version of id will be used.
+If `label` is not present, a capitalized and spaced version of `id` will be used.

 `exportLabel`: Column label shown on the exported file header.
-If not present, camelCase value from id field will be used.
-Camel case will also be applied to exportLabel value.
+If not present, camelCase value from `id` field will be used.

 `hidden`: If true, column will not be shown in the table.
-Downloaded data will still include columns that are hidden.
+To hide column in the exported file refer to `exportValue`

 `sortable`: If true, the table will allow selecting this column to sort the content rows.

 `exportValue`: If present, the value will be used for exporting this column.
-Otherwise, it will use the data associated with column id.
+Otherwise, it will use the data associated with column `id`.
 If set to false, the column will not be present in the export.

 `externalLink`: If present, column will be a hyperlink to external link.<sup>`**`</sup>